precisionomics/PRESM/README.md

 ### Installation

 PRESM is a batteries-included JAR executable; therefore no installation is needed.
-Please copy the executable presm.jar and run it using the standard command for java package: java [–Xmx] –jar presm.jar
+Please copy the executable presm.jar and run it using the standard command for java package:\n java [–Xmx] –jar presm.jar

 ### Usage